Legislative Agenda, 2021-2022

 - Performance Measures for Complete Streets, H.3051 (Rep. Pendarvis):

 - This bill was dropped after SCDOT enacted their own internal policy.

 - This bill required the SCDOT determine feasibility for Complete Streets accommodations, based on certain quantifiable performance measures.
 Those measures included, but weren’t limited to: the presence in regional ped/bike plans; alignment with the health equity measures included in local pedestrian plans; safety and crash data; proximity to schools, hospitals, colleges and universities, government offices, parks, recreational facilities, and other pedestrian destinations; proximity to transit stops; existence of worn footpaths; areas identified by the Centers for Disease Control and Prevention as socially vulnerable; locations identified in a Safe Routes to School Travel Plan or a department safety audit; proximity to grocery stores or convenience stores; and existence of established federal, state, or local bicycle routes or trails.

 Brief history of PCC legislative agenda:

-- In 2017 and 2018, we advanced H.3615, an evolution from H.3909, known as the Bicycle and Pedestrian Safety Act.
+- In 2017 and 2018, we advanced H.3615, an evolution from the previous year’s H.3909, known as the Bicycle and Pedestrian Safety bill.
 Both bills succeeded through significant negotiations and agreements with both the Judiciary and Transportation committees in both chambers, but did not achieve a final vote.